mbosio85/ngs_variant_calling/README.md

 ## Credits

-this pipeline is a remanagement of the nf-core/sarek and most credits are to be attributed to them nf-core/nftest was originally written by Mattia.
+This pipeline combines a subset of nf-core/Sarek pipeline with extra steps from GATK CNNFilterVariants

 ## Contributions and Support